 - Create Conversations and Ask Open Questions – negotiation is not just a matter of presenting your point of view.
 There are a few other things to put in balance, and priorities to match when you consider the perspectives of the client, and the seller or purchaser as the case may be.
 Get to know their ideas, knowledge, and attitude when it comes to the alternatives available.
 There will always be two or three approaches to a single problem.
 Make the recommendations to the people that you serve.

-Since the dawn of time, as a race we have been negotiating across issues and challenges in day-to-day life.
-Nothing has changed with that today other than the element or the source of the transaction.
-In investment property sales that source will be office, industrial, or retail assets.
+Since the dawn of time, we have been negotiating across issues and challenges in day-to-day life.
+Nothing has changed with that today other than the elements and or the sources of the transaction.
+In investment property sales that source and product will be office, industrial, or retail.
+You will be working with sales, leasing, or property management.